 Innovation Question 17.
 Is the company currently investing in projects dedicated to advancing farm animal welfare practices within the industry?
 Rationale Farm animal welfare is a collective issue for the food industry as well as being an individual issue for each company in the industry.
-Making progress and raising standards across the industry requires individual companies to support research and development programmes to improve farm animal welfare, to share their knowledge and expertise with their suppliers and with their industry animal welfare elements of such standards.

-peers, to play a supportive role in public policy debates around farm animal welfare, and to support industry and stakeholder initiatives directed at improving farm animal welfare.
+Making progress and raising standards across the industry requires individual companies to support research and development programmes to improve farm animal welfare, to share their knowledge and expertise with their suppliers and with their industry peers, to play a supportive role in public policy debates around farm animal welfare, and to support industry and stakeholder initiatives directed at improving animal welfare.
 Scoring No evidence of involvement in advancing farm animal welfare beyond company practices.
 0 Research and development Evidence of current involvement in research and development programmes to improve farm animal welfare.
 5 Lobbying and industry engagement Evidence of active involvement in industry or other initiatives (e.g. working groups, supporting NGO lobbying, responding to government consultations) directed at improving farm animal welfare.
-5 (Max Score 10) Explanatory Notes The sub-questions (on research and development and industivatives) were scored independently (i.e. the scores for each sub-question did not influence the scores on the other sub-questions).
-Companies that reported on their involvement in initiatives of programmes to improve farming techniques on environment safety or quality grounds, for example, were not awarded a score unless there was a clearly defined farm animal welfare element to these initiatives.
-Similarly, only those industry initiatives that were explicitly directed at improving farm animal welfare were eligible to b scored.
-In order to receive a score of 5 points for either sub-question was necessary for companies to demonstrate not only that t initiatives had a meaningful farm animal welfare dimension I that the company had played a significant role in the initiati That is, companies had to demonstrate that they were dedicating significant time, resources or expertise to the initiatives in question.
-For example, it was not sufficient simply say that the company had attended roundtables or working groups with industry peers.
-However, if a company had initia or become a founding member of an initiative aimed at advancing farm animal welfare, a score of 5 points would he been awarded. r tal, e , it he out ve. / to / ted
+5 (Max Score 10) Explanatory Notes (Max Score 10) Ianatory • The sub-questions (on research and development and industry

-Question 18. .
+Question 18.
 Has the company received any notable awards or accreditations for its farm animal welfare performance in the last two years?
 Rationale Awards from credible animal welfare organisations, consumer associations and industry and farming bodies provide tangible evidence that companies are achieving good/best practices in those areas of their operations covered by the awards.
-Awards can also play an important role within companies through motivating employees and signalling to senior management that farm anin welfare is an area where the organisation is achieving good/be practice.
+Awards can also play an important role within companies through motivating employees and signalling to senior management that farm animous welfare is an area where the organisation is achieving good/best practice.
 Scoring No evidence of notable awards or accreditations in the last two years.
-The company has received a notable award or accreditation 0 for a single category or species.
+0 The company has received a notable award or accreditation for a single category or species.
 5 The company has received a significant award relating to its efforts across a number of species, or the company has received awards for its efforts on different species.
-10 (Max Score 10) Explanatory Notes Only awards that (a) explicitly focused on farm animal welfare, (b) were offered by credible animal welfare organisations, consumer associations or industry and farming bodies, and (c) involved a focus on farm animal welfare achievements were considered.
-Awards/commendations from business partners (or other organisations where a commercial relationship exists) were not counted for scoring purposes because of concerns that these commercial links may play a role in the assessment process.
-Companies were able to score ten points if they received multiple awards from a single awarding organisation (e.g. from Compassion in World Farming) provided that these awards related to different species or production systems.
-Awards made prior to 2013 were not counted for scoring purposes (i.e. only awards received in the 2 years prior to the assessment were considered).
-To be considered for scoring, awards needed to be publicly acknowledged by the company.
-In a number of cases, we identified companies that had received farm animal welfare- related awards but did not have any information on these
+10 (Max Score 10) Explanatory Notes ·